Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Does Social Media Contribute to Eating Disorders?

 The infographic below shows the researched boys and girls who had an eating disorder.
 The researched population was asked whether they had a social media account and whether they had Instagram.
-The group of girls were more active on Snapchat and Tumblr, while the boys were more active on Facebook and Instagram.
-Of the girl population who had a social media account, 68.1 percent had Instagram.
+The group of girls was more active on Snapchat and Tumblr, while the boys were more active on Facebook and Instagram.
+Of the female population who had a social media account, 68.1 percent had Instagram.
 Of the boy population who had social media, 61.7 percent had Instagram

 infographic shows the influence of social media on eating disorders of girls